 As in the HTTP data flow, the Market Authority needs to request credentials from the REO in order to get access to more refined DPP information than the Default Data Consumer role as in the previous privileged roles.
 The Market Authority can resolve a single or a set of [Product DID]s.
 As with any privileged role, the request to the REST-API is done with the provided credentials (e.g., a JWT token [RFC7519]) to assign and verify the corresponding role to the request.
 A two-way authentication approach that also uses a challenge message encrypted with the public key of the [Actor DID] can be deployed.
 The [Actor DID] public key and verification methods can be retrieved using the appropriate [DID] method.
 If authorized the request returns the Market Authority related DPP data for this specific [Product DID] in the requested format (e.g., [RDF]).
-The DPP data is validated using the corresponding services should provide endpoints that allow the validation and the retrieval of numerous (i.e., millions) DPPs in an efficient way through a single HTTP GET request.
+The DPP data is validated using the corresponding [SHACL] template.
+In the case of a set of [Product UID]s, the Typed Links and the corresponding services should provide endpoints that allow the validation and the retrieval of numerous (i.e., millions) DPPs in an efficient way through a single HTTP GET request.
 The Market Authority can optionally verify the signature of the DPP using the REO's public key retrieved from the REO's [DID Document].